RLabNYC/Rlab_FaceTracking_fuse/README.md

 ![mixamo screenshot](https://i.ibb.co/CM961X8/Annotation-2020-02-06-151238.png)

-   - After you click on send to mixamo, your internet browser will open up and Mixamo will open automatically.
+   - After you click on "send to mixamo", your internet browser will open up and Mixamo will open automatically.
 Once mixamo’s algorithm is finished rigging your character, you will see two dropdown selections on the bottom of the screen.

    ![mixamo screenshot2](https://i.ibb.co/n30TyF1/Annotation-2020-02-06-151833.png)